Vitosh/VBA_personal/README.md

 Good luck, have fun from [VitoshAcademy](http://www.vitoshacademy.com)

-Feel free to make pull requests, I would take a look at anyone of them.
+Feel free to make pull requests, I would take a look at each one of them.

 :cat::dog::bird: